 After several years of systematic evaluation which received national attention from limnologists, research by Dr. Joe Neel (UND) concluded that significant nutrient reduction could not be brought about by harvesting.
 In the early 1970's the District shifted its harvesting emphasis towards reducing aquatic plants in order to enhance boating and swimming.
 A Detroit harvesting project (1C) was established in 1990, with the added control of the exotic plant, Flowering Rush, to its project purpose.

 The projects continue today, but their scope has been considerably narrowed under the direction of the MN DNR which has generally discouraged broad applications of mechanical harvesting to lakes.
 Beginning in 2003, the District began experimenting with herbicides to control Flowering Rush under the auspices of the Harvesting projects.
 In 2013, after protracted negotiations with the DNR, and elaborate research efforts by national experts and the Army Corps of Engineers, the District began aggressive control measures using the herbicide Diquat.
 Control efforts have been widely seen as successful. after successful reductions in plant biomass an adaptive approach was developed to allow annual treatment to maintain a low population density.

-In 2016 and 2017, the District also chemically treated Curlyleafed pondwwed on Lakes Detroit, Curfman, Sallie and Melissa.
+In 2016 and 2017, the District also chemically treated Curlyleafed pondweed on Lakes Detroit, Curfman, Sallie and Melissa.
 The plant reductions have been so great with the chemical treatments that the District Managers felt confident enough to sale the last aquatic harvester, thus moving the District into a new era of lake plant management.

-District staff continued to harvest Curlyleaf Pondweed on Big Detroit up to 2014.
+District staff harvested Curlyleaf Pondweed on Big Detroit up to 2014.
 The harvesters have now been sold.